architjoshihs/hl-twitter/readme.txt

 2. Default widget styling with the WordPress TwentyTen theme.

 == Changelog ==

+= 2011.7.30 =
+* Updated to support WordPress 3.2
+* Removed all dependancies on the source website

 = 2011.5.21 =
 * Updated the Twitter library so HL Twitter should work on more blogs now